U.S. Spending Rises in December; Saving Rate Lowest Since 2005 -- 2nd Update

 The U.S. household saving rate dropped in December to its lowest level since the height of the 2000s housing boom, when many Americans were drawing on rising equity in their homes to spend on vacations, new cars, appliances and more.

-The saving rate was 2.4% of disposable household income in December, the Commerce Department said Monday, meaning households kept $2.40 for every $100 they earned.
-That was the lowest rate of saving since September 2005, not long after then-Federal Reserve Chairman Alan Greenspan began warning about froth in housing markets.
+The saving rate was 2.4% of disposable household income in December, the Commerce Department said Monday.
+That was the lowest rate since September 2005, not long after then-Federal Reserve Chairman Alan Greenspan began warning about froth in housing markets.

-Clara Soh, a health-care consultant, said her investment property in Portland, Ore. has more than doubled in value since she bought it in 2009, and she is thinking about selling to reap the capital gain.
-Feeling confident, she recently took a ski vacation to Japan and splurged on a new van.

 Continue Reading Below